docpad-archive/documentation/core/config.html.md

 ## Configuration Files

-The DocPad configuration file sits within the root of your DocPad project and be named as one of the following.
-Each name provides a special meaing.
+The DocPad configuration file sits within the root of your DocPad project and is named as one of the following.
+Each name provides a special meaning.
 Here are the valid names:

 - `docpad.js` a node javascript file, will generally look like: `module.exports = {/*the configuration*/}`
 - `docpad.json` a json file, does not allow functions, will generally look like: `{/*the configuration*/}`